 Curator | Writer | Academic

-Tate Intensive: Making Tomorrow’s Art Museum (Tate Modern, 2016): Curator of the inaugural Tate Intensive programme, bringing together 30 international museum professionals for a series of workshops, talks and gallery visits.
+Tate Intensive: Making Tomorrow’s Art Museum (Tate Modern): Curator of the inaugural Tate Intensive programme, held in July 2016, bringing together 30 international museum professionals for a series of workshops, talks and gallery visits.
 Keynote speakers: Maria Balshaw, Frances Morris, Farshid Moussavi, Cornelia Parker, and Nicholas Serota.

-Her: The Politics of Female Stardom (BFI Southbank, 2015): a special study day, devised and taught with Lucy Scholes.
+Her: The Politics of Female Stardom (BFI Southbank): a special study day, devised and taught with Lucy Scholes, held in March 2015.
 Organised as part of the BFI’s Katharine Hepburn season, with support from David Somerset.

-European Cinema after the Berlin Wall (Hackney Picturehouse, 2014): an illustrated talk and discussion held in November 2014, with support from Lucy Orr.
+European Cinema after the Berlin Wall (Hackney Picturehouse): an illustrated talk and discussion, held in November 2014, with support from Lucy Orr.

-On the Edge (Tate Modern, 2014): a six-week course on precariousness, balance and marginality.
+On the Edge (Tate Modern): a six-week course on precariousness, balance and marginality, held in June and July 2014.
 Created and taught with Lucy Scholes, and featuring a guest contribution from Adam Kaasa.
 Full course outline available here.

-The Apathy Complex (Tate Modern, 2012): a six-week course examining apathy and its relationship to notions of participation, boredom, repetition and rebellion.
-Created and taught with Lucy Scholes, and featuring a guest contribution from art producer Asad Raza.
+The Apathy Complex (Tate Modern): a six-week course, held in March and April 2012, examining apathy and its relationship to notions of participation, boredom, repetition and rebellion.
+Created and taught with Lucy Scholes, and featuring a guest contribution from Asad Raza.
 Full course outline available here.

-Hidden (Tate Modern, 2011): a six-week course exploring notions of concealment, containment and transparency.
+Hidden (Tate Modern): a six-week course exploring notions of concealment, containment and transparency, held in March and April 2011.
 Created and taught with Lucy Scholes.
 Full course outline available here.

-Projecting Desire: Sex, Psychoanalysis and Cinema (Tate Modern, 2010): a six-week course tracing thematic and theoretical links in the work of Freud, Schnitzler and Kubrick.
-Created and taught with Lucy Scholes, organised in association with the Stanley Kubrick Archive at the University of the Arts London (thanks to Richard Daniels and Sarah Mahurter), and featuring contributions from Jan Harlan and Katharina Kubrick.
+Projecting Desire: Sex, Psychoanalysis and Cinema (Tate Modern): a six-week course tracing thematic and theoretical links in the work of Freud, Schnitzler and Kubrick, held in June and July 2010.
+Created and taught with Lucy Scholes, organised in association with the Stanley Kubrick Archive at the University of the Arts London, and featuring contributions from Richard Daniels, Jan Harlan and Katharina Kubrick.
 Full course outline available here.

-Critiquing Kubrick: A Masterclass on Eyes Wide Shut (Birkbeck, 2009): A special screening and discussion of Stanley Kubrick’s Eyes Wide Shut (1999), organised with Lucy Scholes, and featuring a Q+A session with Jan Harlan, the film’s Executive Producer.
+Critiquing Kubrick: A Masterclass on Eyes Wide Shut (Birkbeck): a special screening and discussion of Stanley Kubrick’s Eyes Wide Shut, organised with Lucy Scholes, and featuring a Q+A session with Jan Harlan, the film’s Executive Producer.
 Held at the Birkbeck Cinema on 24 October 2009, the event was part of the inaugural Inside Out Festival, and was supported by LCACE and the London Consortium.

-Crossing the Boundaries: A Conference on Interdisciplinarity and Research (Birkbeck, 2008): A postgraduate conference, held at Birkbeck, University of London on 31 May 2008.
-Organised with Ben Cranfield (with support from Cameron Cartiere, Birkbeck’s Faculty of Lifelong Learning and Consortium Projects), chaired by Marko Daniel (Tate Modern), and featuring keynote lectures by Tim Boon (Science Museum) and Matthew Gandy (UCL).
-The full programme for the conference can be seen here.
+Crossing the Boundaries: A Conference on Interdisciplinarity and Research (Birkbeck): a postgraduate conference, held at Birkbeck, University of London in May 2008.
+Organised with Ben Cranfield (with support from Cameron Cartiere, Birkbeck’s Faculty of Lifelong Learning, and Consortium Projects), chaired by Marko Daniel (Tate Modern), and featuring keynote lectures by Tim Boon (Science Museum) and Matthew Gandy (UCL).
+Full programme can be seen here.